openstack/rally/doc/specs/in-progress/cleanup_refactoring.rst

 There are 5 use cases that require cleanup refactoring:

 #.
-Benchmarking with existing tenants.
+Running Task against existing tenants and users.

    Keep existing resources instead of deleting all resources in the tenants.

 #.
-Persistence benchmark context.
+Persistence Task context.

-   Create benchmark environment once before benchmarking.
-After that run some amount of benchmarks that are using it and at the end just delete all created resources by context cleanups.
+   Create testing environment once before running tasks.
+After that run some amount of tasks that are using it and at the end just delete all created resources by context cleanups.

 #.
 Disaster cleanup.